 If you have more than 10 percent or 20 percent to put down, these may be your best bet.
 Conventional loans are designed to be sold to Fannie Mae and Freddie Mac (the government-chartered mega-investors).
 The downside is conventional underwriting rules are more strict and banks may impose add-on fees to loans, increasing your cost.
 Down payments below 10 percent may be possible but they require high private mortgage insurance premiums.

-A construction loan is likely to be useful to you if you are building a home yourself as a general contractor or working with a custom builder.
-Most new home construction loans provide short-term funds designed to get you through the building stage of your project (six to 12 months) followed by a conversion into a permanent long-term loan of 30 or 15 years.
-Some key features to be aware of in advance include:
+A construction loan is useful if you are building a home yourself as a general contractor or working with a custom builder; these are often paired with lot financing loans.
+Most new home construction loans provide short-term funds designed to get you through the building stage of your project (six to 12 months) followed by a conversion into a permanent long-term loan of 30 or 15 years; this is called a single-closing loan.

 New-home construction loans are a specialized niche in the lending industry and nowhere near as widely available as standard mortgages.
 Your best bet is to shop among community banks that know the local or regional marketplace, especially savings banks and thrift institutions, though some brokers advertise online and are worth checking out.